 Solar Flare vs. Coronal Mass Ejection

 By contrast, a solar event called a coronal mass ejection (CME) could be devastating.
-A CME occurs when there is such a shift in the sun’s magnetic field that an explosion of high-energy particles is sent towards the earth.
+A CME occurs when there is such a shift in the sun’s magnetic field that an explosion of high-energy particles is sent toward the earth.

 The primary difference between a solar flare and CME is the scale at which they occur.
-Sometimes CMEs are called “mega solar flares.”
+Sometimes CMEs are called “mega-solar flares.”

 As NASA writes,

 A CME can jostle Earth’s magnetic fields creating currents that drive particles down toward Earth’s poles…The magnetic changes can affect a variety of human technologies.
 High frequency radio waves can be degraded: Radios transmit static, and GPS coordinates stray by a few yards.
 The magnetic oscillations can also create electrical currents in utility grids on Earth that can overload electrical systems when power companies are not prepared.

 EMP from a CME is a low-frequency event.
 Unlike EMP from a high-frequency nuclear blast, a CME won’t fry your electronics.
 So, your laptops, cell phones, and other gear should be okay – especially if they weren’t plugged in or turned on during the event.
 However, since the grid wouldn’t work, many of these items would be completely useless.

 Damage to the grid from a CME could be massive.
 As Eric Holdeman and Robert Hanson write at GovTech,